 Does Doctors Care accept most insurance plans?

 Most major insurance plans are accepted at all Doctors Care locations.
 We will also file your claim for you; however, any co-pays, deductibles, or non-covered services must be paid at time of services rendered.
-We also accept cash, check, Visa, MasterCard, Discover card and American Express.
+We also accept cash, check, Visa, MasterCard, and Discover card.

 What services are available?